I didn’t notice my mid-size sedan, Mercy B, being measured as I drove on Monday into the Charles Square Garage, but apparently it was.

 As we feasted on this stellar fare, the three chefs came out of the kitchen.
 Asked about his unusual name, Kenji Lopez-Alt explained that his mother is Japanese and his father German.
 “Lopez is my wife’s name,” he noted further.
 “We both changed our names.”

-Harvest owner Himmel Hospitality Group’s executive vice president Chris Himmel described his company’s desire to pay higher wages and offer more comfortable work schedules, but acknowledged that doing so would likely require raising prices, potentially backfiring by leading customers to eat out less frequently, thus suppressing restaurant jobs and wages.
-“It’s gonna get a lot more expensive to eat over the next five years,” he allowed.
+Harvest owner Himmel Hospitality Group’s executive vice president Chris Himmel discussed his company’s desire to pay higher wages and offer more comfortable work schedules.
+But he acknowledged that doing so would likely require raising prices.
+That could backfire by leading customers to eat out less frequently, which might reduce restaurant jobs and wages.
+“It’s gonna get a lot more expensive to eat out over the next five years,” he allowed.

 I digested all this good food and bad news while walking back to the garage in the cool crisp Autumn air.
 Clearly Mercy B didn’t merit the small-car discount, as my parking fee with the validation came to $23.
 There’s no such thing as a free lunch.